Groops social app

 Understanding users through interviews

-I recruited from my peers who were known to use technology to meet people, whether on Airbnb, dating apps, or others.
+I interviewed 5 people who were known to use technology to meet people in real life (dating apps, Airbnb, etc).
 They often traveled, and some had moved from other countries or states.
-I recruited a total of 5 interview participants.

-I made sure to ask open ended questions about their experiences meeting new people on their own, and any experiences using technology to meet new people – including any safety concerns they might have in doing so, and their personal experiences meeting people from online.
+I asked questions about their experiences meeting new people on their own, and using technology to meet new people – including any safety concerns they might have in doing so.

 Interview Insights

-Meeting people is almost always influenced by proximity and shared interests.
+- Meeting new people is almost always influenced by proximity and shared interests.

 Analyzing how peers solve similar problems